andsmedeiros/uevloop/README.md

     // Other properties
 };

-// Modules are meant to be static singletons static my_module_t module;

 // The config hook is used to prepare the module.
 // When it is fired by the `application`, all modules are guaranteed to be